 So, the mood is set, the imagery is appropriate, and a veiled display teases your customers’ attention.
 How do you transform that attention into a purchase?
 Why, by telling your story – a tale which speaks of your history, your passion, and above all, your purpose behind selling the particular products and services you offer.
 Keep it brief, but engaging enough to draw the customer in, convincing them to purchase your products over those of your competitors.

-Is your packaging design emotional enough to connect with target audience?
+Is your product packaging design emotional enough to connect with target audience?